 - 5.1 Participate on DD related Councils, and on the Advisory Councils for the DDPC, the Sonoran UCEDD, and IHD.
-Participate on the Arizona Developmental Disabilities Advisory Council (DDAC). - 5.2 Collaborate with the DD Network and stakeholders on state and federal public policy issues impacting children and adults with developmental disabilities, and educating policymakers on these issues. - 5.3 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and advocacy in underserved communities, including, but not limited to, the annual African American Conference on Disabilities. - 5.4 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and education concerning supported decision-making and alternatives to guardianship in Arizona.
+Participate on the Arizona Developmental Disabilities Advisory Council (DDAC). - 5.2 Collaborate with the DD Network and stakeholders on state and federal public policy issues impacting children and adults with developmental disabilities, and educating policymakers on these issues. - 5.3 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and advocacy in underserved communities, including, but not limited to, an annual disability conference. - 5.4 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and education concerning supported decision-making and alternatives to guardianship in Arizona.